 We are built on almost two decades of research, and over 120 academic publications, from Stanford University and the University of Pennsylvania.
-This scientific research developed lab prototypes for high fidelity touch experiences and devices to record tactile properties to realistically record and reproduce surface characteristics.
+This scientific research developed viable prototypes for displaying high fidelity touch experiences, and devices to record tactile properties to realistically reproduce object surface characteristics.

-In 2017, the our haptic virtual reality wearable (link to /vr-product) industrial prototype was designed and manufactured at a price point for the mass market.
+In 2017, TactaiTouch(tm), our touch-enabled VR controller reference design-was completed so it can be manufactured at a price point for the mass market.

-Our team combines world-class experts in haptics, virtual reality, software development, industrial and micro electronics design.
-Together, we dream of bringing true touch to the virtual world.
+Our team combines world-class experts in haptics, mobile computing, virtual reality, software development, industrial and micro electronics design.
+Together, we dream of bringing life-like touch to the virtual world.

 Steven has built from ground zero and sold successfully four technology companies.
 As the founder and CEO of Tactai, he has brought together a world-class team uniquely equipped to address the challenge and make TactaiTouch™ a reality.
 Steven also serves as the Chairman of IERION, a Boston-based technology incubator focusing in wearable technologies.
 Steven attended Northeastern University where he graduated with a BS and an MS in Computer Engineering with honors.
 He is also a 2012 Harvard University graduate of the Advanced Leadership Institute and a 2012 Fellow.
 Steven serves as an international trade advisor on internet technology and electronic services for the US Department of Commerce.
 He holds 12 US Patents in networking, security, and internet technologies with several more pending, and he is a member of several advisory and industry boards.